elixirschool/elixirschool/lessons/en/intermediate/mix_tasks.md

 Run "mix help" for more commands.
 ```

-Now, in our **lib/hello.ex** file that Mix generated for us, let's create a simple function that will output "Hello, World!"
+Now, in our **lib/hello.ex** file that Mix generated for us, let's create a function that will output "Hello, World!"

 ```elixir
 defmodule Hello do